secustor/backstage-plugins/plugins/renovate-backend/README.md

       token: ${GITHUB_TOKEN}

 renovate:
+  runtime:
     # ID of the runtime provided via extension point.
 This option is required as the backend comes with no runtime by default.
-  runtime: direct
+    type: docker

   # defines a list of allowed hosts to which the report is sent to if a callBackURL is provided with the run request.
   # If the list is not set, localhost is allowed.
   # In case you want to forbid all callbacks, set it to an empty array '[]'